wendehals/bricks-cli/README.md

     sum         Sums up the parts of multiple collections.

     Flags:
     -h, --help          help for collection
+    -o, --json string   A name for the JSON output file

     Use "bricks collection [command] --help" for more information about a command.